Riemannn/AST_Final_Project/README.md

 ```shell
 >   npm test
 ```
+This won't work if you ran the database populate script, or created a user manually.
+The database must be empty.
 We also implemented Continuous Integration, with Travis CI.
 You can see the pipelines results by [clicking here](https://travis-ci.org/Riemannn/AST_Final_Project).
 We put the Travis status badge of our master branch at the top of this README file.

 ## Contributors